junesirius/junesirius.github.io/_posts/Supernatural/2025-06-30-SPN-Unchanging-channels.md

 "More freaking messes.
 Why am I not surprised?"
 Dean says, unamused.
 The moon has risen on the left side of the road, hanging low.

 "Why don't you go sleep in the back seat?"
-Castiel says, taking back the control.
+Castiel suggests, taking back the control.
 The wheel slightly nudge Dean out of grasp.

 "I'm not sleepy," Dean argues.